GOP hopeful Chris Christie visits Israel, says the US must show solidarity in war against Hamas

-KFAR AZZA, Israel — (AP) — Republican presidential hopeful Chris Christie on Sunday visited Israel, expressing solidarity in Israel's war against Hamas and saying the U.S. must stand “shoulder to shoulder” with its close ally.
+KFAR AZZA, Israel — (AP) — Republican presidential hopeful Chris Christie on Sunday visited Israel, saying the U.S. must stand “shoulder to shoulder” with Israel in its war against the Hamas militant group.

 Christie toured a kibbutz that was ravaged in the Oct.
-7 rampage by Hamas militants that triggered the war and was meeting Israeli leaders during his one-day visit.
+7 rampage by Hamas militants that triggered the war and was meeting Israeli leaders, wounded soldiers and families of Israeli hostages during his one-day visit.
 The former New Jersey governor is the first candidate for the 2024 Republican nomination to visit Israel.

 “I came here because I wanted to see this for myself,” Christie said during a tour of Kfar Azza, one of more than 20 towns and villages attacked by Hamas militants on Oct.
 7. Israel says over 1,200 people were killed and 239 others are being held hostage in Gaza.